researchart/fse20/submissions/reusable/UnderstandingTypeChanges-419/README.md

 Detailed instructions on how to use RefactoringMiner can be found [here](https://github.com/tsantalis/RefactoringMiner/blob/master/README.md#api-usage-guidelines).

-To reproduce the entire study , it can take upto 2 days (depending on the hardware).
 The details for reproducing the entire the study can be found in **INSTALL.md**.